How to move data between local and workspace storage

 • Download files (workspace data table to local storage)

-Any files available for download will be shown as a link in the relevant sample row.
+Any files available for download will be underlined and shown in blue.

-How to move/copy large numbers of large data files (gsutil)
+How to move/copy large numbers of large data files (gcloud storage CLI)

-To move (or copy) large numbers of large data files between local storage and your Workspace bucket, use the command-line Python application gsutil in a terminal running on your local storage system.
+To move (or copy) large numbers of large data files between local storage and your Workspace bucket, use the command-line Python application gcloud storage cp in a terminal running on your local system.

-For additional details on the gsutil cp command, see the Google documentation.
+For additional details on the gcloud storage cp command, see the Google documentation.

-First, open a terminal running on your local system.
-Then, follow Google’s installation instructions for Cloud SDK - or the directions below - to install Google Cloud SDK, which includes gsutil.
+1.1.
+Open a terminal running on your local system.
+Then, follow Google’s installation instructions for Cloud SDK - or the directions below - to install Google Cloud SDK, which includes gcloud storage.

 curl https://sdk.cloud.google.com | bash